UT-ADL/autoware_mini/nodes/planning/global/README.md

 ## lanelet2_map_loader and visualizer

-`lanelet2_map_loader` will load lanelet2 map and call also the `lanelet2_map_visualizer` that will create the markers fori rviz visualization.
+`lanelet2_map_loader` will load lanelet2 map and call also the `lanelet2_map_visualizer` that will create the markers for rviz visualization.

 ##### Parameters